ryanthtra/prototypes/bs-grids/README.md

 - You should now have four columns of different colors vertically centered on your page

 #### Add an additional row
-- Add another `div` with a class of row and fill it with four colored divs
+- Add another `div` with a class of `row` and fill it with four colored divs
 	- Put the colors in a different order than that of your first row so you can see the separate rows
-- You should now how have two rows of colored `div`s
+- You should now have two rows of colored divs

 #### The grid
 - Pick two colors and build at least a 6x6 checkerboard